prekucki/golemdb-sqlalchemy/docs/MAPPING.md

 CREATE INDEX idx_users_created_at ON users(created_at);
 ```

- - UNIQUE constrains can not be implemented (??
-TODO check this)
+ - UNIQUE constraints: not currently enforced by the storage layer; enforce at write time in the application if needed.
- - DATETIME - should be mapped to uint64. as unix time seconds.
+ - DATETIME: map to `uint64` Unix timestamp seconds for index annotations.
- - BOOLEAN - will be true/false in encoded row but 0/1 in index.
+ - BOOLEAN: stored as true/false in the JSON payload, and 1/0 in index annotations.
- - VARCHAR - as string in json. and string annotation in indexes.
+ - VARCHAR: stored as strings in JSON and as string annotations for indexed columns.
- - INTEGER/BIGINT/SMALLINT/TINYINT - all signed integers are encoded to preserve ordering in uint64 numeric annotations
+ - INTEGER/BIGINT/SMALLINT/TINYINT: all signed integers are encoded to preserve ordering in `uint64` numeric annotations.
- - DECIMAL/NUMERIC - stored as string annotations with lexicographic ordering encoding
+ - DECIMAL/NUMERIC: stored as string annotations using lexicographic ordering encoding.
- - FLOAT/DOUBLE/REAL - NOT indexable due to precision issues, stored only in JSON data
+ - FLOAT/DOUBLE/REAL: not indexable due to precision; stored only in JSON data.

 ## Signed Integer Encoding